 |Th||19||Carbonate and other sediments and rocks.

 Lab.
-3: Geology of Hudson Valley and Catskill Mountains.
+3: Fire Island review, and geology of Hudson Valley and Catskill Mountains.

 |Tu||24||Layering patterns and facies in sedimentary deposits (sequence stratigraphy).|